Internet Defamation

 With all due respect Judge (Judges hate it when you say that), that does not make the comments non-defamatory.
 Yes, the circumstances of a statement can dictate whether the statement was meant to be taken as true, but you don’t get to call someone a liar and get a pass because the reader knows you were mad when you said it.
 The circumstance that allows you to get away with calling someone a liar is if the reader would know that you simply don’t have sufficient knowledge to know whether someone is a liar, as illustrated by another case I wrote about.

-Now, in the judge’s defense, Couloute made the huge mistake of not hiring Morris & Stone to prosecute the action, and as a result it appears the law firm he did hire failed to properly plead the case.
+Now, again, context is everything.
+If in the full article they were going on about how he was dating multiple women and lying to all of them about being exclusive, that could well move the language into the realm of being hyperbolic and not verifiably false.
+And in the judge’s defense, Couloute made the huge mistake of not hiring Morris & Stone to prosecute the action, and as a result it appears the law firm he did hire failed to properly plead the case.
 According to this article, the judge “also refused to let Couloute revise his suit to include charges of defamation.”
 Thus it appears that Couloute’s attorney was trying to prosecute the case under an interference with prospective economic advantage claim.
 That is supported by another statement in the article, that the judge said “Couloute failed to prove the women were using their words to poison clients against him.”

 The moral of the story?
 Know that when you sue for defamation, depending on the judge, you can run into some very provincial attitudes.